protontypes/open-sustainable-technology/docs/how_to_identify_projects.md

 **Search Platforms:**

 *   **GitHub:** Utilize advanced search filters to combine keywords with programming languages (e.g., `python`, `R`, `Java`) and repository characteristics (e.g., `stars:>5`, `updated:>2023-01-01`).
+To search the projects READMEs, use the search terms such as this: 'stars> 5 in:readme climate'.
+Find more here about [GitHub's advanced search](https://github.com/search/advanced).
-*   **GitLab, Bitbucket, Zenodo:** Extend searches to these platforms using similar keyword-based approaches.
+*   **GitLab, Bitbucket, [Zenodo](https://zenodo.org/):** Extend searches to these platforms using similar keyword-based approaches.
 *   **Academic Search Engines (e.g., Google Scholar, Semantic Scholar):** Search for research papers that mention open-source tools or datasets related to sustainability.
 Look for terms like "open-source software," "open data," "GitHub repository," in conjunction with sustainability keywords.
 *   **Specialized Search Engines/Indexes:** Explore platforms like [Libraries.io](https://libraries.io/), [PyPi](https://pypi.org/), [rdrr.io](https://rdrr.io/) for package-level discovery.

 ## 3. Exploring Existing Networks and Communities

-*   **GitHub Namespace and Stars of strong GitHub users in Sustainability:** Searching GitHub Stars or the namespaces of users and organisations in sustainability and climate is an efficient and easy way to discover missing projects.
+*   **GitHub Namespace and Stars of strong GitHub users in Sustainability:** Searching GitHub Stars or the [namespaces of users](https://opensustain.tech/spreadsheet/) and organisations in sustainability and climate is an efficient and easy way to discover missing projects.
 Follow these people on various people to stay updated.
 *   **Using LLM prompts to discover missing projects:** Various prompts can help you to identify any missing projects on OpenSustain.tech.
 Although most LLMs are familiar with some of the projects listed on OpenSustain.tech, it is helpful to provide details of the existing projects.
 Could you please help me find further active open-source projects on GitHub and other open-source platforms that are missing from OpenSustain.tech?
 Here is a subsection of the existing projects: [raw markdown copy of OpenSustain.tech sub-section]
 *   **Open Source Communities:** Engage with existing open-source communities focused on environmental science, climate change, or sustainable technology.
 Forums, mailing lists, and social media groups can be excellent sources for discovering new projects.
 *   **Conferences and Workshops:** Attend virtual or in-person conferences and workshops related to AI/ML for sustainability.
 Projects are often presented and discussed at these events.
-*   **Journal of Open Source Software (JOSS):** Regularly review publications in JOSS for newly published open-source research software relevant to the domain.
+*   **[Journal of Open Source Software (JOSS)](https://joss.theoj.org/):** Regularly review publications in JOSS for newly published open-source research software relevant to the domain.
 *   **Crowdsourcing and Interviews:** As highlighted in the OpenSustain.tech methodology report, direct engagement with domain experts and practitioners through interviews or crowdsourcing initiatives can uncover valuable projects not easily found through automated means.

 ## 4. Analyzing Project Suitability